-If you are thinking about applying to Columbia College, there is no application fee, which means it is free to apply.
+If you want to apply to Columbia College, there is no application fee, which means it is free to apply.

 Here is an overiew of some of Columbia College's admissions stats.